walkerab/ghetto-box-site/index.md

 ## What is it?

-GhettoBox is a set of CSS micro-components for doing page layout.
+GhettoBox is a set of CSS micro-components for doing page layout (and that's it).

 At a basic level, it is akin to a CSS grid system.
 However, once you get to know it, you will see it provides a lot more than that.

 <!-- <iframe style="height: 800px;" class="w-fill" src="demo-animation/" frameborder="0"></iframe> -->

 GhettoBox is made to fit into your template layer.
 It's designed for rapidly creating page layouts and encourages creating [Mockups in Markup](#).
-It can however be used in a variety of other ways and with CSS preprocessors such as [Stylus](#) or [LESS](#).

 <div class="cs-2 pad-sm rnd-xs" markdown="1">